Lennar's new home orders climb, analysts cautious

-Lennar Corp (LEN.N) posted quarterly profit growth that recalled the go-go years of the housing boom, but analysts saw possible problems ahead for the homebuilder as its shares fell.
+Lennar Corp's (LEN.N) posted quarterly profit growth that recalled the go-go years of the housing boom, but analysts saw possible problems ahead for the homebuilder as its shares fell.

 Five years after the housing bubble burst, low interest rates and rising rents are finally pushing many consumers to buy homes.
 Lennar said on Monday customer orders for new homes grew 44 percent to 4,198 homes, the sixth straight quarter of growth.